U210709718/U210709718/README.md

 -----------------
 Computer Engineering Student at Mugla Sitki Kocman University <br/>

-*   🚀   I'm currently working on :  Huesday Application
+*   🚀   I'm currently working on : UI of Huesday Application

 * 📫 You can reach me through out :